 The part came loose, fell on the runway and was hit by the Concorde on its takeoff.
 French aviation authorities concluded that this caused the Concorde to catch fire and crash.
-The court found that the piece of metal left on the runway led to the events that caused the crash.
+The court found that the piece of metal left on the runway by the Continental aircraft led to the events that caused the crash.
 They said however that the criminal manslaughter charges were unjustified.
 Continental was required to pay a civil fine of $1.3 million.

 This was of course France … which, like many other European countries, treats all transportation accidents as a crime as well as a civil accident until proven otherwise.
 France is one of a few countries that routinely seeks criminal indictments in transportation accidents, regardless of whether or not there is evidence of criminal intent or negligence.